Nishan-Vivek/High-Availability-WebApp-Project/README.md

     - This script was developed and tested with the AdministratorAccess policy
 - The AWS Cli installed and configured for your AWS account.
     - This script was developed and tested with aws-cli v1.16.290.
-- The setup scripts target AWS regions us-west2 by default and it is the recommendation region for deployment testing.
-Other regions may not have all the required AWS features.
+- The setup scripts target AWS regions us-west2 by default and it is the recommended region for deployment and testing.
+Other regions may not have all the required AWS services.
 - A BASH terminal to use the provided helper scripts.
 If using windows simply run the aws cli commands manually.

 ## Usage Instructions